Staphylococcus/brain-from-brane/docs/03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md

 **Systems Biology:** Understanding how molecular-level agency integrates into higher-order biological organization.

-**Cultural Evolution:** Frameworks for analyzing information system crystallization, competition, and co-evolution with biological and technological substrates.
+**Cultural Evolution:** Frameworks for analyzing information system stabilization, competition, and co-evolution with biological and technological substrates.

 **Astrobiology:** Comprehensive assessment protocols for detecting and characterizing agency in any form of organized matter.